habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo yum install -y wakame-vdc-vdcsh

 Unfortunately there is a bug in the vdc.sh rpm package.
-It fails to create a requires *Modulesfile*.
+It fails to create a required *Modulesfile*.
 Create it manually.

     echo "hva hva_id=demo1 host=localhost" | sudo tee /opt/axsh/wakame-vdc/tests/Modulesfile